What’s Your Net Worth?

 Fresh college grads, or people otherwise just starting out in the real world, will probably have a low or negative net worth just because they haven’t had the chance to build on their assets yet.
 If this sounds like you, then there’s no need to worry too much about it.
 You have time to earn money and increase your net worth.
 As you spend more time working and earning money, your net worth should be going up every year.

 But sometimes, a negative net worth can be due to too many debts.
 Maybe you’ve got a lot of credit card debts and you don’t have enough assets to balance it out.
 In this case, you should make it your goal to decrease your credit card debt to get your net worth trending positively again.
-Check out several strategies on how to defeat credit card debt.

 You can also take a look at your assets and see if they’re working as hard for you as they can be.
 If your savings are languishing in low-interest accounts, find a high-yield account that will give you more bang for your buck.
-Or consider going into investing — check out tip #3 in this article.

 How often should you check it?